gyandeeparyan/netflix-gpt/README.md

 <img src="https://i.ibb.co/KFR5NRY/md-login.png" alt="logo" width="800" height= />

-<h1>React.js</h1>
+<h1>MOVIES GPT</h1>
-<p>The Netflix GPT App is an AI-driven platform that enhances the Netflix experience.
-It leverages OpenAI's GPT-3.5 model to provide personalized content recommendations, interactive conversations, and behind-the-scenes insights to Netflix users.
-This project is for Netflix enthusiasts seeking a more engaging and customized streaming experience.
+<p>The MOVIES-GPT App is an AI-driven platform that enhances the Netflix experience.
+It leverages OpenAI's GPT-3.5 model to provide personalized content recommendations .This project is for Netflix enthusiasts seeking a more engaging and customized streaming experience.
 It empowers users to explore content effortlessly, engage in natural language interactions, and gain a deeper understanding of their favorite shows and movies.
 Whether you're a seasoned Netflix user or just starting your streaming journey, this app is designed to make your entertainment experience more enjoyable and enriching.</p>

 <h4> <a href=https://movies-gpt.netlify.app/>View Demo</a> <span> · </span> <a href="https://github.com/gyandeeparyan/netflix-gpt/blob/master/README.md"> Documentation </a> <span> · </span> <a href="https://github.com/gyandeeparyan/netflix-gpt/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/gyandeeparyan/netflix-gpt/issues"> Request Feature </a> </h4>